 Yes.
 In the Two Day Program or in HSP with Lesson Plans, you will be using the books and lesson plans created by our amazing team of classroom teachers.
 The great thing about buying your own books is that if you are interested in saving money, you can buy the books used and sell them again at the end of the year.
-We have a used curriculum sale each spring on campus and there are numerous websites for discounted curriculum also.

 What subjects are taught in class versus at home?

 The lesson plan for each class directs parents for their home days, but generally speaking the whole curriculum (bible, math, language arts, science, and history) is covered on each day by either the classroom teacher or the home school parent.

 Does Heart accommodate students with severe or life-threatening allergies?

 Yes.
 HCA bans peanuts and all tree nuts and has procedures in place to accommodate students with all kinds of food allergies.

 Do mandatory vaccination laws apply to HCA students?